MODriscoll/modsBootstrap/README.md

 The input class should handle all input and allow bindings of actions and axes
 - Base application class that handles all systems
 - Base class for buffers, it should handle the binding and unbinding for the buffers
+- Update font class to work with unicode (utf-8) so it supports multiple languages.
+Should also be much more efficient in rendering (try signed distance fields)

 Wish List:
 - Game object (Actor) feature